 Another thing that Reese found difficult to tolerate was the garbage problem, particularly in some kampungs.
 “I actually love kampung settings and hope some of them could be preserved but the garbage sometimes can get pretty nasty.

 “Penang could be an island paradise if the garbage is taken care of.
 Also, I heard that the Penang ocean used to be clear and one could swim in it safely.
 It’s too muddy these days.
 I was also stung pretty badly by a jellyfish once so I have stayed out of the ocean ever since,” he continued.

 Leading a semi-retired life at the age of 50 is certainly the dream of most working adults.
 For Reese, after one year of pursuing his hobbies, he began to miss engineering.
 “I didn’t miss my job as an integrated circuit designer but I definitely missed flexing the technical side of my brain.
 That was when I started to dabble in robotics.
 It became my full-time hobby although I still coached unicycling, played the guitar and kept up my fitness regime.

 “I first started out playing with an Arduino Uno, and then added things to it until the Uno was no longer powerful enough to do what I wanted it to do.
 My current robot uses two Raspberry Pi computers and an Arduino Uno and has a camera and a robotic arm.
 It is never-ending work in progress that keeps me busy,” he explained.

 After four years living in Penang, the Reeses recently embarked on a new adventure to Italy so that they could raise their son, Max, in a country where a language other than English is spoken.
 Travelling the world is, after all, another of Reese’s hobbies.

-Note: An edited version of this article [Pursuing passions in Penang] was published on 12th November, 2016 in the now-defunct The Malay Mail.
+Note: An edited version of this article [Pursuing passions in Penang] was published on 12th November, 2016 in The Malay Mail.